Sanzi87/Memento/README.md

 Inside each folder, you'll find the files listed in the folder structure.
 You can execute the code for the specific language to observe how the Memento pattern works.
 For example:

-- Python: Run CMS.py
+- Python: python CMS.py
 - PHP: Execute CMS.php
-- JavaScript: Use node CMS.js
+- JavaScript: node CMS.js
-- TypeScript: Compile and run CMS.ts
+- TypeScript: Compile and run CMS.ts or install ts-node TypeScript execution engine "npm install -g ts-node" and run "ts-node CMS.ts"